Musk takes stand for third day in trial over Tesla funding tweet

 Lawyers for Al-Rumayyan did not return a request for comment.

-(Reporting by Hyunjoo Jin in San Francisco and Jody Godoy in California; Editing by Noeleen Walder and Chris Reese)
+(Reporting by Hyunjoo Jin in San Francisco and Jody Godoy in California Additional reporting by Tom Hals in Wilmington, Del.
+Editing by Noeleen Walder, Peter Henderson and Matthew Lewis)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.